-An air conditioner breakdown in the middle of July is the worst, but why did that happen?
+An air conditioner breakdown in the middle of July is the worst, but why did it happen?
 You'll hear lots of reasons about why the A/C stopped working, but Warner Service is here to end the conversation.
-This is a comprehensive, end-all-be-all list of why the air conditioning broke down.
+This is a comprehensive, end-all-be-all list of why the air conditioning unit can break down.

 - The air conditioner isn’t plugged in.
 Before you call us, make sure that the power is working.

 - The A/C outside fan stopped working.
 This piece handles the flow between outside air and your home.
 If it’s not working, cool air won't go into your home and/or the compressor could blow.
-Get a replacement part.
+To fix this issues, you will need a professional to install a replacement part.

 - The A/C has a faulty motor, compressor, or wiring.
-This is a problem for HVAC professionals, so call us before everyone melts.
+This is a problem that should be handled by an HVAC professional, so call us before everyone melts.

 - The air conditioner isn’t the right size.
 Many homeowners don’t know this, but you need the right size air conditioner for your home.
-Improper sizing causes inadequate home cooling, so talk to a professional about which size air conditioner is right for your home.
+Improper sizing causes inadequate home cooling.
+If you believe this could be your issue, talk to a professional about which size air conditioner is right for your home.

 - The air conditioning has dirty coils.
 Air conditioners suck heat out of the air to cool it.
 They don’t add coolness to the air.
 Dirty coils bring bacteria into your home, and build slime that can’t absorb the heat.
-Clean the coils as soon as possible.
+Clean the coils as soon as possible if you suspect they are dirty, or replace them if needed.

 - The evaporator or condenser is dirty.
 If the air conditioner works but shuts off and/or doesn't cool, the evaporator is dirty.
 Clean it, and then let the air conditioner run for a few hours.